 Take a Saronic Gulf Cruise

 Parnitha, home to the mountain of the same name, is one of Southern Greece’s premier hiking spots.
-Parnitha can be reached via a short bus journey from central Athens.
-Numerous trails twist and turn along the slopes of Mount Parnitha.
-There are hiking trails here which are suitable for travellers of all abilities.
+Numerous trails twist and turn along the slopes of the mountain and there are routes that are suitable for travellers of all abilities.

 If you are hoping to complete the ascent to the top, the bafi refuge makes a nice place to stay en route and break up the journey.
 Parnitha is one of the best day trips from Athens for hiking and nature lovers.

 Lamia is a city in central Greece that sits just two hours north of Athens.
 With a history that spans back over thousands of years, Lamia is an interesting place to visit on one of your day trips from Athens.

 The city’s iconic sight is the medieval castle that sits on a rocky rise, watching protectively over the city.
 Several picturesque hiking trails lead you on an adventure around the city limits and through the lush green hills of Archangels Michael-Gabriel-Raphael, and Agios Loukas.